calyau/maxima/crosscompile-windows/README.txt

 INSTALLING THE PACKAGE
 ======================

-Of course just by doubleclicking/executing the generated EXE on Windows.
-This maxima installer installs into C:\maxima-VERSION, you can not change this directory.
+Of course just by double-clicking/executing the generated EXE on Windows.
+This Maxima installer installs into C:\maxima-VERSION, you can not change this directory.

 If you want to do an *unattended* installation (e.g. if you plan to